kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 - Monitoring and altering of animation state
 - Pausing, reversing and scrubbing through animations or even abandoning them part-way through

 The fine control over animation timing alone would make a Property Animator an improvement for your existing `UIView` animations.
 But where they really shine is when you create animations that aren’t just fire-and-forget.

-If you’re animating something in response to user gestures, or if you want the user to be able to grab an animating object and do something else with it, then Property Animators are your new best friend.
+For example, if you’re animating something in response to user gestures, or if you want the user to be able to grab an animating object and do something else with it, then Property Animators are your new best friend.

 ## Getting started